MJoergen/nexys4ddr/c64/README.md

 RAM).
 Therefore, only a small amount of memory is supported for the entire computer.

+Note that in order to "imitate" asynchronous RAM, the memory operates on falling clock edges, whereas the rest of the design operates on rising clock edges.

 The NEXYS4DDR board has external DDR memory, but this will not be used.